chvmp/robots/README.md

 to download all URDFs at once.

+Please take note that only the following pre-configured robots work in Gazebo:

+- Open Quadruped
+- OpenDog V2
+- MIT Mini Cheetah

 ## Credits

 The URDFs found in this repository have been forked/modified/linked from the following projects: